1876 Major League Baseball season

-Six teams from the NA would be established as charter members of the National League, including the Boston Red Stockings (renamed as the Red Caps, surviving today as the Atlanta Braves), Chicago White Stockings (surviving today as the Chicago Cubs), Hartford Dark Blues, New York Mutuals, Philadelphia Athletics, and St. Louis Brown Stockings.
+Six teams from the NA would be established as charter members of the National League, including the Boston Red Stockings (renamed the Red Caps, surviving today as the Atlanta Braves), Chicago White Stockings (surviving today as the Chicago Cubs), Hartford Dark Blues, New York Mutuals, Philadelphia Athletics, and St. Louis Brown Stockings.
 Two non-NA teams would join as charter members, including the Cincinnati Reds (unrelated to the modern team) and Louisville Grays.

 Schedule

 The 1876 schedule was formatted so that each team would play up to 10 games against each team in the league (split evenly between home and away games), for a maximum of 70 games (only fulfilled by the Boston Red Caps).
 Any game played against a team at home must be played within two months' time away, "under penalty of forfeiture."
 This was the only season that the National League adopted this format.
 The following season would see a more regulated format, requiring teams to schedule 12 games against each team.

-Opening Day took place on April 22 featuring a game between the Boston Red Caps and Brooklyn Hartfords.
+Opening Day took place on April 22 featuring a game between the Boston Red Caps and Athletics of Philadelphia.
 The final day of the season was on October 21, featuring a game between the Hartford Dark Blues and Boston Red Caps.

+The first doubleheader in major league history occurred on September 9 between the Cincinnati Reds and Hartford Dark Blues.

 The year ended with the first postseason competition in major league history.
 The contest featured the first and second-place regular season finishers.
 The Saint Louis Brown Stockings defeated the Chicago White Stockings three games to two in a best-of-five "Championship of the West."